akeneo-labs/ExcelConnectorBundle/Resources/doc/Getting-started.rst

 Customize init.xslx !
 ~~~~~~~~~~~~~~~~~~~~~

-Edit the init.xlsx file to your needs following the instructions inside
+Edit the init.xlsx file to match your needs following the instructions inside
 the file itself.
 The file is composed of various tabs that allow you to
-set your catalog structures :
+set your catalog structure:

 - channels
 - categories
 - group types
 - association types
 - attributes
 - attribute groups
 - attribute options
 - families (as many tabs as required)